SpartzInc/automation_object/docs/examples/hooks/README.md

 ## Hooks Example

-This example has a bit tougher UI to automatic because there is a loading bar that shows in between the changing of screens.
+This example has a bit tougher UI to automate because there is a loading bar that shows in between the changing of screens.
-In the blue prints you will see how I cope with this and use hooks to wait for the loading bar to disappear and the screen to appear then allow to continue.
+In the blue prints you will see how I cope with this and use hooks to wait for the loading bar to disappear and the screen to appear, then allow to continue.

-Some of the hooks are a little redundant but I wanted to display a couple different ways to deal with hooks.
+Some of the hooks are a little redundant but I wanted to display hooks in a couple different ways.

 ### Installation and Execution